A Song of Ice and Fire: Writing process

-Martin has also drawn from Roman history for inspiration, comparing Stannis Baratheon to the Roman emperor Tiberius.
-Martin has sourced the Massacre of Glencoe and Black Dinner as inspiration for the "Red Wedding," a crucial twist in A Storm of Swords.
+Martin has also drawn from Roman history for inspiration, comparing Stannis Baratheon to the Roman Emperor Tiberius.

 The story is written to follow principal landmarks with an ultimate destination, but leaves Martin room for improvisation.
 On occasion, improvised details significantly affected the planned story.
 By the fourth book, Martin kept more private notes than ever before to keep track of the many subplots, which became so detailed and sprawling by the fifth book as to be unwieldy.
 Martin's editors, copy editors, and readers monitor for accidental mistakes, although some errors have slipped into publication.
 For instance, Martin has inconsistently referred to certain characters' eye colors, and has described a horse as being of one sex and then another.

 Narrative structure

 The books are divided into chapters, each one narrated in the third person limited through the eyes of a point of view character, an approach Martin learned himself as a young journalism student.
 Beginning with nine POV characters in A Game of Thrones, the number of POV characters grows to a total of 31 in A Dance with Dragons (see table).
 The short-lived one-time POV characters are mostly restricted to the prologues and epilogues.
-David Orr of The New York Times noted the story importance of "the Starks (good guys), the Targaryens (at least one good guy, or girl), the Lannisters (conniving), the Greyjoys (mostly conniving), the Baratheons (mixed bag), the Tyrells (unclear), and the Martells (ditto), most of whom are feverishly endeavoring to advance their ambitions and ruin their enemies, preferably unto death".
+David Orr of The New York Times noted the importance of "the Starks (good guys), the Targaryens (at least one good guy, or girl), the Lannisters (conniving), the Greyjoys (mostly conniving), the Baratheons (mixed bag), the Tyrells (unclear), and the Martells (ditto), most of whom are feverishly endeavoring to advance their ambitions and ruin their enemies, preferably unto death".
 However, as Time's Lev Grossman noted, readers "experience the struggle for Westeros from all sides at once", such that "every fight is both triumph and tragedy [...] and everybody is both hero and villain at the same time".

 Modeled on The Lord of the Rings, the story of A Song of Ice and Fire begins with a tight focus on a small group (with everyone in Winterfell, except Daenerys) and then splits into separate stories.
 The storylines are to converge again, but finding the turning point in this complex series has been difficult for Martin and has slowed down his writing.
 Depending on the interview, Martin is said to have reached the turning point in A Dance with Dragons, or to not quite have reached it yet in the books.
 The series' structure of multiple POVs and interwoven storylines was inspired by Wild Cards, a multi-authored shared universe book series edited by Martin since 1985.
 As the sole author, Martin begins each new book with an outline of the chapter order and may write a few successive chapters from a single character's viewpoint instead of working chronologically.
 The chapters are later rearranged to optimize character intercutting, chronology, and suspense.